block/diffweave-ai/README.md

-# LLMIt
+# DiffWeave AI

-LLMIt is a tool that automatically generates meaningful Git commit messages using large language models (LLMs).
+DiffWeave is a tool that automatically generates meaningful Git commit messages using large language models (LLMs).
 It analyzes your staged changes and creates descriptive commit messages, saving you time and ensuring consistent documentation.

 [Documentation available here](https://special-guide-7j359k7.pages.github.io/)